SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Yes, I just know Rarity will love it," Pinkie said.

-"What about you?"
-Rainbow asked.
-"I know Rarity would want you to have fun on your own date."
+"What about you?
+I know Rarity would want you to have fun on your own date."

-"I will love it," Pinkie said.
-"We just need to think of more stuff, right?"
+"I will love it, we just need to think of more stuff, right?"

-"I guess," Rainbow said.
+"I guess."

-"We should probably make a schedule, I was thinking we could watch the sunset at the end," Pinkie said.
-"What do you think?"
+"We should probably make a schedule, I was thinking we could watch the sunset at the end.
+What do you think?"

-"Yea, that's a good idea, Twilight might be able to help, she's good at scheduling," Rainbow said.
+"Yea, that's a good idea, Twilight might be able to help, she's good at scheduling."

-"Sounds like a plan," Pinkie said.
+"Sounds like a plan."

-"We should probably go to Applejack then Twilight, so we have as much info to give to Twilight as we can," Rainbow suggested.
+"We should probably go to Applejack then Twilight, so we have as much info to give to Twilight as we can."

-"Good idea," Pinkie said.
+"Good idea."

 "We're here," Rainbow said.
 "Do you want me to just wait out here?"